-A1469E: FRAME STATE REMEMBER directive without a corresponding FRAME STATE RESTORE See the following in the legacy armasm documentation:
+A1469E: FRAME STATE REMEMBER directive without a corresponding FRAME STATE RESTORE

 - Frame directives.

 - FRAME-STATE-REMEMBER directive.

 - FRAME-STATE-RESTORE directive.

 A1471W: Directive <directive> may be in an executable position

 This can occur with, for example, the LTORG directive (see messages A1283E: and A1284E).
 LTORG instructs the legacy assembler to dump literal pool DCD data at this position.